-Tonight’s waxing gibbous moon – February 8, 2017 – will be bright enough to erase many stars from the blackboard of night.
+Tonight’s waxing gibbous moon – February 25, 2018 – will be bright enough to erase many stars from the blackboard of night.
 Even so, many stars will be brilliant enough to withstand tonight’s moonlit glare.
 Tonight, on February 25, and tomorrow night, on February 26, look for the Gemini stars, Castor and Pollux, plus Procyon the Little Dog Star.
 The moon passes south of Castor and Pollux, and north of Procyon, the brightest star in the constellation Canis Minor the Lesser Dog.

 If you live in the Southern Hemisphere, please keep in mind that you’ll see the sky scene upside-down in your northern sky.
 In other words, you’ll see Procyon at top and the Gemini stars beneath the moon.

 No matter where you live worldwide, however, each month the moon routinely passes to the south of the Gemini stars, Castor and Pollux, and to the north of Procyon, during the months these stars are visible in Earth’s sky.
 As the moon travels eastward in front of the constellations of the zodiac, it goes through this stellar passageway once every four weeks.

 Bottom line: On the night of February 25, 2018, watch the moon pass to the south of the Gemini stars and to the north of Procyon.